-Legendary historic sights, awesome (and often free) museums and fabulous food and drinks.
-There’s no shortage of things to do in the UK capital.
-Come winter, though, there’s also the added appeal of the city’s festive attractions.
-Top of the list?
-Those seriously spectacular Christmas markets in London.
+Legendary historic sights, awesome museums and fabulous food and drinks.
+There’s no shortage of things to do in London.
+Come winter, though, there’s the added appeal of London’s Christmas markets.

-I’m a huge fan of a festive fair and London’s magical collection gets better year after year.
+I’m a huge fan of London’s festive markets.
 Whether you want to sip mulled wine with a backdrop of the River Thames or check out London’s ever-growing Winter Wonderland extravaganza, there are so many fun markets to visit.
-Not sure which to add to your agenda first this November or December?
-Pop your Santa hat on and let’s dive in.

 The best Christmas markets in London